 Sometimes if there’s a book you really want to read, you have to write it yourself.”Ann Patchett

-I bought the girls folktales of heroines and books of goddesses, read them stories of princesses who defied the rules of being a princess, and watched movies with them where female protagonists ruled the world.
+I bought the girls folktales of heroines and books filled with goddesses, read them stories of princesses who defied the rules of being a princess, and watched movies with them where female protagonists ruled the world.

 Many of these books and movies were Eurocentric, even though they may focus on a diverse character like Mulan, Moana or Pocahontas.
-Where were the stories of Southeast Asian or other Asian heriones?
+Where were the stories of Southeast Asian or other Asian sheroes and goddesses?

 Watch this space for a book series on Inspirational Asian Women whose stories are lesser told, coming to you by World Scientific Asia.